Jxjssjxjx/hotwheels-collection-releases/README.md

-abandanded project due to me having more important thing to do in life

 Hot wheels premium checklist

 This is a checklist for you all to see or check most of the hohwheels premium ever released.